How Does the Summer Heat Affect My Dog?

 - Keep a life preserver on hand in case your dog jumps in.
 Dog life vests are also available.

-- Don’t leave your pooch alone when there is an open body of water, as you wouldn’t leave a child in a similar situation.
+- Don’t leave your dog alone when there is an open body of water, as you wouldn’t leave a child in a similar situation.
 Make sure fresh drinking water is available at all times.

 Dogs can pick up diseases like rabies from infected animals from the wild, including bats, raccoons, foxes, skunks, cattle, and coyotes.
 The transmission of rabies is through saliva, usually after a bite.
 The virus affects an animal’s central nervous system, and common symptoms are erratic movements, partial paralysis, and unprovoked aggression.